 All you need for the production of this spray is just a conditioner of your most preferred choice, glycerin, and castor oil which will serve as a lubricant.
 But where the problem lies is in getting the appropriate amount of conditioner to be used.
 Note that the amount of conditioner to be used is dependent on what purpose you intend to use it for as well as personal preferences.
 But it is important to note that less conditioner should be used for low-porosity hair.

 The addition of Glycerin is also optional as well.
 Glycerin should be avoided in very dry climates.
 This is important because it could lead to extreme dryness of hair.
 But in a location that is moderately humid, glycerin can be added because it would assist in drawing in moisture and add slip.

 #3.
 Application Of Aloe Vera As A Shampoo

 Aloe vera gel makes for a replacement as an amazing and great shampoo that moisturizes the hair.
-While some shampoos, sulfate-free shampoos included, can cause the hair to get dry and stiff after washing, a shampoo that has aloe vera as part of its major ingredients will leave the hair feeling strong and moisturize.
-If you can’t find any shampoo containing aloe vera, you could simply add aloe vera into the shampoo of your choice and use.
+While some shampoos, sulfate-free shampoos included, can cause the hair to get dry and stiff after washing, a shampoo that has aloe vera as part of its major ingredients will leave the hair feeling strong and moisturized.
+If you can’t find any shampoo containing aloe vera, you could simply add aloe vera to the shampoo of your choice and use it.